 The opening paragraph should open right up to your request.
 Don’t beat around the bush, state your purpose clearly.
 Tell the supervisor exactly what you want and state the dollar amount or percentage of increase in pay you desire.
 If you have demands on the time frame that you need to see this increase, be sure to spell those out as well.

 The second paragraph should be reserved for why you deserve this increase.
 If you have been a main contributor to a special project or have numerous achievements, be sure to clearly spell out these accomplishments.
 The goal in this paragraph is to let the company see why they cannot function without you.

 While this section needs to be written without seeming condescending, you do need to gloat just a bit to prove a point.
 The company needs to see why they must invest more money in you as a member of their company.

 They also know that if they don’t approve your increase, you are likely to seek employment elsewhere.
 Make your petition known and state your important position to the company’s success.

 The third paragraph can state how investing in you can save the company money.
 While they may be paying you a higher wage, are you willing to step up and take on more responsibilities on the job?
 If the company can eliminate a position by allowing you to take on more opportunities, they may see the benefit in allowing you an increase.

 After you have stated your case, you may want to follow up with a meeting with you supervisor to discuss things further.
 This way you can find out where the company stands and if an increase is even possible.

 I have been an employee of G.A.L.
-Corporation for 14 years.
+Corporation for five years.
 I have proudly served as the head accountant and made sure to meticulously watch the books.
 It has come to my attention that my salary is not sufficient for the amount of work that I am required to do.

 In my tenure with the company, I have helped through vigorous IRS audits and have always passed any reviews with flying colors.
 I have trained more than 40 personnel for the accounting department, most of who have gone on to bigger and better things.